DNSCrypt/dnscrypt-resolvers/v2/parental-control.md

 Block websites not suitable for children (DNSCrypt protocol)

+Warning: Doesn't work any more in some countries such as France and Portugal.

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.